raw-bacon/raw-validity/README.md

 Try it out with the [web app](https://raw-bacon.github.io/raw-validity-webapp).

 # Installation
-If the web app is not verbose enough, install Rust and run `cargo run` in a clone of this repository.
+Install Rust and run `cargo run` in a clone of this repository.
 For more speed, do
 ```
 cargo build --release
 cd target/release
 chmod +x exec
 ./exec
 ```
-The benefit of running it in a terminal is mainly the additional verbosity, which can inform you at which step the algorithm gets stuck, whereas the web app will just seam dead until it has an answer.
+The benefit of running it in a terminal is mainly the additional verbosity, which can inform you at which step the algorithm gets stuck, whereas the web app will just seem dead until it has an answer.